fisherlyon/SAT_SeniorProject/README.md

 # Welcome to my SAT Solver Senior Project
 To learn more about the goal of this project, please view the Proposal and Sprint documents.<br>

+## Statistics
+Statistics obtained using HyperFine -- A Command-line Benchmarking Tool

 ## Running

 ...